Things to Do Near Marianna Fl: Cold Springs, Cool Caves, and Country Roads

 It’s unusual when you reach a town where the most notable thing to see is the name of the town itself.
 But for fans of Old Florida, there’s no place like Two Egg, located 15 miles northeast of Marianna.
 Legend has it that the name of this unincorporated area came about during the Great Depression when some farm kids would take two eggs to the general store to barter for something they needed.
 Pretty soon their trading caught the attention of travelers and the name Two Egg stuck.
 A picture by the town signpost makes a great souvenir.
 FYI: Academy Award winner Faye Dunaway was born in Two Egg and raised in neighboring Greenwood, which in part explains her success.

-As you explore Jackson County, you’ll notice farms sprinkled across the land.
+As you explore Jackson County for things to do near Marianna Florida, you’ll notice farms sprinkled across the land.
 Some have created sideline businesses by selling fresh pre-picked produce – and some welcome visitors to pick their own products and shop small markets selling certified organic produce.
 Call ahead for hours, seasons, what they grow, what’s ripe, and what’s ready.

 Fox Hollow Vineyard Muscadines

 Lee’s Tree Farm

 Jackson County features four sites designated on the Great Florida Birding Trail: The Upper Chipola River Water Management Area; Florida Caverns State Park; the Chipola River Greenway – Butler Tract; and the Chipola River Greenway – Hinson Conservation and Recreational Area.
 Among the permanent and visiting species are red-winged blackbirds, cowbirds, grackles, rusty blackbirds, hawks, king rails, purple gallinule, winter wrens, brown creepers, and more than 20 species of warblers.